 Georgian Seed Cake stands the test of time

-Georgian celebration events continue at Cusworth Hall with a Georgian Family day with activities for everyone to enjoy.
-In the Great Kitchen, I prepared favourite baking recipes from the Georgian and Regency era for visitors to sample.
-Seed Cake proved as popular as then.
-This recipe from The Universal Cook written in 1806 by Francis Collingwood & John Woollams, who were principal cooks at the Crown and Anchor Tavern in the Strand, proves that good recipes can stand the test of time.
+Georgian celebration events at Cusworth Hall bring a Georgian Family day with activities for everyone to enjoy.
+In the Great Kitchen, I prepared baking recipes from the Georgian and Regency era for visitors to sample.
+Seed Cake was very popular.
+This recipe from The Universal Cook written in 1806 by Francis Collingwood & John Woollams, principal cooks at the Crown and Anchor Tavern in the Strand, proves that good recipes can stand the test of time.

 I’ve adapted the old recipe for modern ovens.
-The Georgian baker would use a Hoop which is a round metal band without a top or a bottom but nowadays, an ordinary cake or loaf tin would be fine.
+Georgian bakers would use a Hoop which is a round metal band without a top or a bottom but nowadays, an ordinary cake or loaf tin would be fine.

 225g/8 oz butter